7 min read

 Some common tricks include:

-• Fake receipts for items never bought
+• Fake receipts for items never bought.

-• Double claims for the same expense
+• Double claims for the same expense submitted multiple times, sometimes within days of each other.

-• Old receipts recycled in new reports
+• Old receipts recycled in new reports.

 Without a strong policy, these things often slip through unnoticed—and they cost more than you think.